 - Cut your lifestyle

-- Get current on ALL bills (this includes clearing overdrafts if you have them)
+- Get current on ALL bills.

 - Cut up credit cards – you won’t be needing them anymore!

 - Get life and long term disability insurance if you have debt or if your family couldn’t survive financially if you died (especially important if you have children)

 - Get rid of any cars that you can’t pay off within 24 months

 - Pay your debts off smallest to largest (regardless of interest rate), minimum payments on all debts and then throw any extra money at the smallest debt.

 - Start your replacement car fund

 - Start furniture or other non-essential stuff replacement fund

 Baby Step 3b (BS3b) Save for a house deposit

 - Aim for a minimum of a 20% house deposit to make sure you get access to the best rates